-Are you ready for the 35C heatwave?
+UK weather: How to keep cool and carry on in a heatwave

 As tempting as it might be to strip off, you may be at greater risk of sunburn which can affect your body's ability to cool itself.

-It's best to choose light colours over dark - which can attract and retain heat - and loose garments that can allow air to get in.
+It's best to choose light colours over dark - which absorb heat more - and loose garments that can allow air to get in.

 Hats with ventilation will also help and fabric choice is key - materials like cotton and linen are more breathable, absorbing sweat and encouraging ventilation.